supervisely/developer-portal/app-development/basics/add-public-app.md

 When you are ready to release your app to the public, you need to create a public app.
 To do so you need to follow the steps described in the [steps 1 to 3](#step-1-create-a-repository) of this tutorial.
 After the app is released to the public you will no longer be able to create releases via CLI tool.

 {% hint style="info" %}
 Do not forget to add the app to the [README_v2](https://github.com/supervisely-ecosystem/repository/blob/master/README_v2.md).
 It is needed for back-compatibility with older versions of Supervisley instances.
-You may check that your app is released on older instances by checking that app is available on the instance from [this message](https://deepsystems.slack.com/archives/CV28AA11P/p1687854996974239).
+To check that the app is released on older instances ask the administrator.
 {% endhint %}

 ### Developing new features